Warsaw 44: Production

-Production of the film took almost 8 years.
-Jan Komasa, who wrote and directed the film, stated: "We want to show the Warsaw Uprising to the world" and to "give the Warsaw Uprising its deserved place in world-wide consciousness".
+Production of the film took almost eight years.
+Jan Komasa, who wrote and directed the film, stated: "We want to show the Warsaw Uprising to the world" and to "give the Warsaw Uprising its deserved place in world-wide consciousness."
 Parts of the film were shot on locations around Warsaw, while many of the battle scenes were shot in an abandoned factory in Łódź.
 The rest of the battle scenes were shot in Walim and Świebodzice in Lower Silesia.
 As the city of Warsaw was almost destroyed during the uprising, many of the scenes required computer-generated imagery to recreate the Warsaw of old.

 Music

-The film's score was composed by Antoni Komasa-Łazarkiewicz.
+The film's score was composed by Antoni Łazarkiewicz.
 The soundtrack album was released on 19 September 2014 under the music label Warner Music Poland.
 The album also includes the song "Miasto", performed by Anna Iwanek, Pati Sokół and Piotr Cugowski.
 The recording was promoted with a music video in which fragments of the film were used.
 The album charted at 41 on Poland's OLiS.

-Release and recognition
+Release and reception

 Warsaw 44 received a pre-release on 30 July 2014 at Warsaw's National Stadium for an audience of 15,000.
 It was officially released in Polish cinemas on 2 August 2014, to coincide with the 70th anniversary of the Warsaw Uprising.
 Its first TV broadcast in Germany was on 2 August 2015 by ZDF.

 Among other distinctions, the film won the awards for Best Actress, Best Sound and Best Special Effects at the Gdynia Film Festival and two of the prestigious Golden Rooster Awards given by the China Film Association (Best International Film, Best International Director).